alex-gamero/100-days-of-code/r1-log.md

 ### R1D98
 Today I was working on code for my Java OOP assignment and also applying for jobs, and I finally got a job interview.

+### R1D99
+Today I hay a Netwrok interfaces lab and a Systems Analysis and Design.